Aerial Gym Simulator¶

 Features¶

-allowing users to easily create custom environments, robots, sensors, tasks, and controllers, and changing parameters programmatically on-the-fly by modifying the Simulation Components. -
+- Modular and Extendable Design — easily create custom environments, robots, sensors, tasks, and controllers, and change parameters programmatically on-the-fly via the Simulation Components.

-leveraging NVIDIA Isaac Gym, which provides a high-fidelity physics engine for simulating multirotor platforms, with the possibility of adding support for custom physics engine backends and rendering pipelines. -
+- High-Fidelity Physics Engine — leverages NVIDIA Isaac Gym for simulating multirotor platforms, with support for custom physics backends and rendering pipelines.

-that reside on the GPU and provide parallelization for the simultaneous control of thousands of multirotor vehicles. -
+- Parallelized Geometric Controllers — reside on the GPU and provide parallelization for the simultaneous control of thousands of multirotors.

-(based on NVIDIA Warp) used to design custom sensors and perform parallelized kernel-based operations. -
+- Custom Rendering Framework — based on NVIDIA Warp, used to design custom sensors and perform parallelized kernel-based operations.

-allowing users to easily create custom environments, robots, sensors, tasks, and controllers. -
+- Fully Customizable — create custom environments, robots, sensors, tasks, and controllers.

 Support for Isaac Lab